luddwichr/triominos_old/README.md

 ## Detecting two completed hexagons
 To detect a placement that completes two hexagons, simply check if hexagons are completed at two corners by applying the rules in the previous secion.

-## Detecting a formed or extended bridge
+## Detecting a completed bridge
-A placements forms a bridge, if:
-- it has one adjacent placement
-- the corner opposite to the adjacent placement has one or more **non-adjacent placement**s.
+A placements completes a bridge, if the corner opposite to an adjacent placement has one or more **non-adjacent placement**s.
 That is:
-    - for the left corner, placements for any of the neighbors *far-left, far-left-to-middle, left-to-middle* may exist.
+    - for an adjacent left neighbor, placements for any of the neighbors *far-left, far-left-to-middle, left-to-middle* must exist exist.
-    - for the middle corner, placements for any of the neighbors *opposite, left-to-opposite, right-to-opposite* may exist.
+    - for an adjacent middle neighbor, placements for any of the neighbors *opposite, left-to-opposite, right-to-opposite* must exist exist.
-    - for the right corner, placements for any of the neighbors *far-right, far-right-to-middle, right-to-middle* may exist.
+    - for an adjacent right neighbor, placements for any of the neighbors *far-right, far-right-to-middle, right-to-middle* must exist exist.

-A placement extends a bridge, if:
-- ?

 # Related work:
 https://github.com/AgileBitFlipper/triominos